couchbaselabs/ToDoLite-Android/tutorial.md

 ### Introduction

-The topics below are the fundamental aspects of Couchbase Mobile.
-If you understand all of them and their purposes, you’ll be in a very good spot after reading this tutorial.
+The topics below are fundamental aspects for Couchbase Mobile.
+If you understand all of them and their purposes, you will be in a very good position after reading this tutorial.

-- Document: the primary entity stored in a database.
+- Document: the primary entity stored in a database for Couchbase.
-- Revision: with every change to a document, we get a new revision.
+- Revision: with every change to a document, we get a new document revision.
 - View: persistent index of documents in a database, which you then query to find data.
-- Query: the action of looking up results from a view’s index.
+- Query: the action of looking up results from a View’s index.
 - Attachment: stores data associated with a document, but are not part of the document’s JSON object.

-Throughout this tutorial, we will refer to the logs in LogCat to check that things are working as expected.
+Throughout this tutorial, we will refer to the logs in LogCat to check everything is working as expected.
 You can filter logs on the `ToDoLite` Tag name and `com.couchbase.todolite` package name.
-Create a new Filter Configuration.
+We create a new Filter Configuration.

 ![][image-2]

 ### ToDoLite Data Model

-In ToDoLite, there are 3 types of documents: a profile, a list and a task.
+In ToDoLite, there are 3 types of documents: profile, list and task.
 The task document holds a reference to the list it belongs to and a list has an owner and a members array.

 ![][image-3]

 ### STEP 1: Create a database

+Open `Application.java` under ToDoLite-Android/ToDoLite/src/main/java/com/couchbase/todolite/Application.java
+![][image-20]

-Open `Application.java`, notice there is a property called database of type CBLDatabase.
+Notice there is a property called database of type CBLDatabase.
 We will use this property throughout the application to get access to our database.

-In `Application.java`:

 - set up a new instance of the manager
 - create a new database called name `todos`